After getting our eyes up close to the HTC Desire 816, we...

-Placing all phones on flight mode, we ran non-HD Nyan Gareth video for 90 minutes against the Sony Xperia Z, the Samsung Galaxy S4 and the Galaxy S3 for good measure.
+Placing all phones on flight mode, we ran a Full HD Nyan Gareth video for 90 minutes.
 We also brightness corrected the displays, so that each was comfortable as a viewing experience, rather than whacking them all up to full brightness.

 Even with Stamina Mode turned on Sony’s smartphone warrior (which is supposed to save battery life when the phone is not in use by switching off mobile data and stopping apps syncing) it still only lasted until 7PM.

 The HTC One managed to get to nearly 9PM, but the Samsung Galaxy S4 kept right on chugging until nearly midnight, when it still had around 10% of its juice left.

 On top of this, we put the HTC One through a lower-power tests, to mimic how some users, who don’t get all movie-like and power-hungry all the time, might experience and there it was phenomenal.